himajin-no-tameiki/vtuber-tl-clip/Downloading_Video.md

-# How to Download a YouTube Video
+# How to Download a YouTube Video (for Davinci Resolve)

 (If you have any questions or feedbacks, contact me (@sigh_of_boredom) on Twitter)